-This is a list of all business nondepartmental courses.
-For more information, see Tippie College of Business.
+This is a list of courses with the subject code BUS.
+For more information, see Tippie College of Business in the catalog.

-Introduction to research in business, including scope and methods of business research, questions for which business research seeks answers, and impact of business research on society; weekly seminars include discussion and exploration and serve as preparation for engaging in mentored research.
-Same as ECON:1999.
+Introduction to research in business including scope and methods of business research, questions for which business research seeks answers, and impact of business research on society; weekly seminars include discussion and exploration and serve as preparation for engaging in mentored research.

 Introduction to sustainability knowledge, skills, and habits as a means to shape one's vision of a sustainable citizen; emphasis on basic skills of literacy, applied math, and finding information; traditional sustainability knowledge areas related to society, economy, and environment; intersecting themes (e.g., informed consumerism, eco-economics, and livable environments).
-Same as GEOG:2013, URP:2013.
+GE: Sustainability.
+GE: Social Sciences.
+Same as GEOG:2013, SUST:2013, URP:2013.

 Search concepts and sources specific to business information; subscription and government online research sites.

 BUS:2350 Introduction to Global Business: Asia Pacific 3 s.h.

 Virtual exploration of business and culture in Asia Pacific with focus on Singapore, Hong Kong, Australia, and New Zealand; faculty-led study program includes lectures, readings, case studies, virtual business briefings, and cultural activities from the region.
 Prerequisites: ECON:1100.
 Requirements: admission to global business in Asia Pacific study abroad program.

 BUS:2360 Introduction to Global Business: Northern Italy 3 s.h.